 Crastatone – Piancastagnaio

-From Friday, October 27th to Wednesday, November 1st (All Saints’ Day), the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.
+From October 30th to November 1st 2021, the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.

 Visitors can enjoy art exhibitions, buy presents in the art & craft fairs or taste local delicacies in the restaurants of Piancastagnaio.